DavidHromyk/davidhromyk.github.io/_posts/2019-04-10-SlackAutomation.md

 #### Initial Server Setup

-If you haven't setup a Linux server of any sort before here is a good article to get you started https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04.
+If you haven't setup a Linux server of any sort before here is a good article to get you started setting up your [Ubuntu 18.04 server](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).

 The first thing we want to do once our server is provisioned is setup SSH.
 If you are using Windows you can either install PuTTY or a Linux Distro from the Windows Store.
 For this tutorial I used Ubuntu, but other distribution should work.
 If you are on a Mac you can just use terminal to SSH.